The Two-File LLM

 Three years on, the numbers have shifted in instructive ways.

 Inference got dramatically cheaper.
 A Llama 3.1 8B Instruct at Q4_KM runs on a single RTX 4090 at ~80 tokens per second.
 A 70B at Q4 fits in 40 GB of VRAM (a single H100, or a pair of 4090s) at ~25–35 tok/s.
 Quantisation trades a small amount of quality for huge memory wins, and the loss is barely measurable on most benchmarks above about Q3.
-The "is local AI viable?"_ question is settled.
+The "is local AI viable?"_ question has been settled.

 Predicting the next token

 What the model actually does: given a sequence of tokens, predict the probability distribution over the next token, sample one, append it, repeat.
 That's the whole inference loop.
+His toy example is "cat sat on a" → the network predicts "mat" with ~97% probability.

 Base model vs assistant

-What's changed since 2023:
+So, what's changed since this talk from 2023:

 - DPO (Direct Preference Optimisation, late 2023) replaced classic RLHF with a simpler loss that doesn't need a separate reward model.
 Most current open-source models are DPO-tuned.